Only 51 of these U.S. whales remain. Little has been done to prevent their extinction

 This reporting was supported in part by a grant from the Institute for Journalism & Natural Resources, a nonprofit that supports journalists covering the environment.

-Barrie Hardymon and Robert Little edited this story.
-Noah Caldwell produced it.
-Barbara Van Woerkom contributed research.
-Art direction and photo editing by Emily Bogle.
+Barrie Hardymon edited this story and Noah Caldwell produced it.
+Robert Little and Graham Smith contributed editing and producing support.
+Research from Barbara Van Woerkom, and art direction and photo editing by Emily Bogle.
 Graphic by Daniel Wood.